Archive for the ‘Unit Tests’ Category.

 Were code coverage tools enhanced to take into account Parameter Value Coverage (PVC), better tests would be written and more bugs would be found.

-Such PVC lists could be created for each primitive type and a list of required parameter values to test against for each of primitive type could be standard for each language.
+Such PVC lists should be created for each primitive type and a list of required parameter values to test against for each of primitive type should be standard for each language.
 You could also create a list of parameter values for you own types though you may find that your own type is actually a collection of primitive types and methods, and if they are tested with PVC, your class is automatically tested with PVC as well.

 Finding bugs beyond 100% Code Coverage with PVC